sysgears/grain-gradle-plugin/README.md

 grain {
     version = '0.6.1' // version of the Grain framework
-    base = 'src/site' // relative path to the site sources }
+    projectDir = 'src/site' // relative path to the site sources }
 ```

-Then put your Grain site sources to the directory specified in `grain.base` property (to start with, you
+Then put your Grain site sources to the directory specified in `grain.projectDir` property (to start with, you
 can use one of the Grain [themes][Grain themes]).

 As you have added the sources, you can preview, generate and deploy your Grain site: